Who can benefit from a bike fit?

 - Instruction is given on proper riding posture and technique.

-Most extended health insurance plans cover physiotherapy services (a bike fitting includes the typical physiotherapy assessment of alignment, flexibility, posture and the prescription of therapeutic exercises).
-Consult your own plan for more information.
+Most extended health insurance plans cover physiotherapy services (a bike fitting includes the typical Physiotherapy assessment of alignment, flexibility, posture and the prescription of therapeutic exercises).
+Generally, a portion of your bike fit fee will qualify for insurance coverage.

 How long will the bike fit session take to complete?